ngUpgraders/ng-forward/README.md

 ```

 ### Decorator
-The `@Decorator` annotation is identical to the `@Component` annotation, except you would `@Decorator` for directives that you want to restrict to a class or attribute:
+The `@Decorator` annotation is identical to the `@Component` annotation, except you use `@Decorator` for directives that you want to restrict to a class or attribute:

 ```js
 @Decorator({ selector : '[my-attr]' })